Gibson SG Tribute Review e1672344950463

 What is the difference between Gibson SG Standard?

 The Gibson SG Standard and SG Tribute have similar specs.
-They are both guitars made in the USA with solid mahogany bodies and rosewood fretboards.
+They are guitars made in the USA with solid mahogany bodies and rosewood fretboards.
 However, they offer a few features that set them apart.

 Vintage deluxe tuners